I’m Diana, an Onboarding Manager here at The Predictive Index.

 The answer has nothing to do with blind luck.
 But it does have everything to do with probability—and data.

-Take a scientific approach to hiring.
+Take a scientific approach to hiring for difficult positions.

 One of the most common pain points we hear from new clients is the need for stronger hiring tools.
 Before using PI, many clients relied on gut instinct to inform their hiring decisions.